awesomemotive/WP-Mail-SMTP/readme.txt

 - Webhook Notifications

 In combination with Email Logging and Email Resend, Email Alerts let you ensure that no important email will ever be lost.

+#### Smart Routing

+Smart Routing enables you to send emails through different mailer providers based on custom criteria.
+Easily configure your Smart Routing conditions using dozens of pre-determined options, including the contents of the email Subject or Message, From or To addresses, or which plugin initiated the email, just to name a few.
+Using Smart Routing lets you choose the best mailer for each type of email you send.
+Select a transactional mailer to send out your eCommerce order confirmations, another mailer for your newsletter and marketing emails, and more!
+Selecting the best mailer for each type of email you need to send will improve your overall deliverability and make sure your emails arrive in users' inboxes.

 #### Email Reports